2015 Local Placement Exams

 However, please know that past experience tells us that not all students choose to take Placement Exams; for those who do, some take only one, while others take several.

-Click here for information on requesting Local Placement Exam accommodations on the basis of a disability.
+Click here for information on requesting Placement Exam accommodations on the basis of a disability.

-Please make sure you review the information on the Registrar's web site regarding (http://www.dartmouth.edu/~reg/enrollment/prematriculation_credit.html):
+Please make sure you review the information on the Registrar's website regarding the following:

-Students arriving on campus before Tuesday, September 9 — some fall term athletes, and students participating in International Student Orientation, FYSEP, Native American Pre-Orientation, or some DOC First-Year Trips — should plan to take those Placement Exams that are offered in the on-campus Exam Center on Friday, September 5 and Monday, September 8.
+- Students arriving on campus before Wednesday, Sept.
+9 should plan to take those exams that are offered in the on-campus Exam Center on Tuesday, Sept.
+8.

-Students arriving on campus to move into their residence halls on Tuesday, September 9, and who plan to take Placement Exams should be prepared to complete the Exams before 5:00 pm on Tuesday.
+- Students arriving on campus on Wednesday, Sept.
+9 who plan to take Placement Exams should be prepared to complete the Exams before 5:00 pm on Wednesday, Sept.
+9.

-Please note that certain Placement Exams (Chemistry, Music and Physics) will only be offered on Tuesday, September 9 (or Wednesday, September 10 for Music 25).
-They will not be offered before Tuesday.
+- Please note that certain Placement Exams (Chemistry, Music, and Physics) will only be offered on Wednesday, Sept.
+9 (or Thursday, Sept.
+10 for Music 25).
+They will not be offered before Wednesday.